 He was a curious and very independent rabbit.
 We loved how kulit he was and we were excited to introduce him to Burrito.
 Of course, we had to wait until he got neutered.
 After his operation, we waited a month to be sure that all his raging hormones disappeared already.

 But before we officially started the bonding sessions, we made sure that they were already familiar with each other.
 We kept their enclosures beside each other inside our home.
 They ate at the same time too.
-We let them smell the other rabbit’s fur that we got from brushing sessions.
+We let them smell each other's fur that we got from brushing sessions.
 Getting bunnies familiar with the other’s scent is critical to the bonding process.

 After thinking long and hard, we decided that the laundry basket technique was best for the two.